 The cheesy mashed potatoes + the savory meat filling + the sweetness of the plantains = Perfection!

 I know there are thousand of Shepard’s Pie recipes but I still wanted to share my very own an easy version.
 I hope you give it a try because this time of year begs for a warm and hearty casserole.

 This Easy Shepherd's Pie recipe is a complete, comforting, and scrumptious meal full of flavor!
 Made from scratch with Parmesan mashed potatoes and baked to perfection.

 - 2 scallions ,thinly sliced

 - 3 clove garlic ,minced

-- 1 lb ground beef (see notes)
+- 1 lb ground beef or lamb (see notes)